phpDocumentor/fig-standards/proposed/phpdoc.md

 #### Description

-The @license tag provides the user with the name and URL of the license that is applicable to 'Structural Elements' and any of their child elements.
+The @license tag provides the user with the name and URL of the license that is applicable to Structural Elements and any of their child elements.

 It is NOT RECOMMENDED to apply @license tags to any 'PHPDoc' other than file-level PHPDocs as this may cause confusion which license applies at which